Beginners Guide to Trackdays; - 05 December 2011

 The true meaning of a trackday is simple: It is the opportunity for like minded people to take their own vehicles round a track.
 Trackdays have very different rules to racing, but they still give you the freedom to go any speed with guidelines to keep every one safe.

-The people that run the days are very protective of their hard earned reputations so you won’t find any hooligans out there to worry about.
+The people that run the days are very protective of their hard earned reputations so you won't find any hooligans out there to worry about.
 Other riders and drivers out on circuit take their safety and pride and joy just as seriously as you do.
-Any one that gets a little carried away soon has their wings clipped.
+Anyone that gets a little carried away soon has their wings clipped.
 But don’t arrive thinking it’s a knitting competition – a trackday has dangers, you can make mistakes and there are risks involved.
 Thankfully the safety briefing at the beginning of the day will help you reduce those risks.
 It sets out the rules, provides good advice and explains how the circuit environment operates including the flags.

 There are typically two main formats to a trackday: Sessioned or Open Pit Lane.
 A sessioned trackday will split people into groups according to ability and rotate through the groups during the day.
 Each group would normally get six, twenty minute sessions which is plenty.
 An open pit lane format allows vehicles on and off the circuit as they choose.
 There is a limit to the number out on track to ensure space and safety.
 More attention is needed towards others on circuit with this format as all abilities are potentially out on circuit together.
 For all trackdays there is no close or aggressive overtaking.
 The rules and guidelines are designed to keep things safe.